alexerdmann/HER/README.md

 ### Step 2: Get A Seed

-We help the computer get started on its path to learning how to identify these entities by manually annotating, or marking their presence, in a small *seed* sample of sentences from the corpus.
+We help HER get started on the path to learning how to identify these entities by manually annotating, or marking their presence, in a small *seed* sample of sentences from the corpus.

 #### Assuming that you have no previously annotated data

 We will randomly extract sentences to use in your seed.
-This is preferred, because a deterministic seed may reflect a systematically distinct distribution of named entities in the corpus.
+This is preferred, because a deterministic seed may reflect a systematically biased distribution of named entities in the corpus.

 The ideal seed size depends on a number of factors.
 We can easily adjust seed size later, but for now, let's set it to 200 sentences as follows: